ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 refarch-kc-ms
 refarch-kc-streams
 ```
-* We propose you to have two choices to build the solution: installing node, python and maven or use our own docker images for running those tools.
-You can mix too, if for example you already develop on nodejs or Java you may want to leverage your own settings.
-If you do not want to impact your python environmenr, you can user our docker image.
+* You to have two choices to build the solution: installing node, python and maven on your computer or use our own docker images for running those tools.
+You can mix too, if for example you already developed in the past with Nodejs or Java you may want to leverage your own configurations.
+If you do not want to impact your python environment, you can user our docker image.
 See the [build section](#build-the-solution) below.

 * To be able to build without our docker images, you need npm, node, maven and docker:
      * Get [maven](https://maven.apache.org/install.html) and add it to your PATH.